Fyodor Dostoevsky: Second marriage and honeymoon (1866–1871)

 The first two parts of Crime and Punishment were published in January and February 1866 in the periodical The Russian Messenger, attracting at least 500 new subscribers to the magazine.

 Dostoevsky returned to Saint Petersburg in mid-September and promised his editor, Fyodor Stellovsky, that he would complete The Gambler, a short novel focused on gambling addiction, by November, although he had not yet begun writing it.
-One of Dostoevsky's friends, Milyukov, advised him to hire a secretary.
+One of Dostoevsky's friends, Aleksandr Milyukov, advised him to hire a secretary.
 Dostoevsky contacted stenographer Pavel Olkhin from Saint Petersburg, who recommended his pupil, the twenty-year-old Anna Grigoryevna Snitkina.
 Her shorthand helped Dostoevsky to complete The Gambler on 30 October, after 26 days' work.
 She remarked that Dostoevsky was of average height but always tried to carry himself erect.
 "He had light brown, slightly reddish hair, he used some hair conditioner, and he combed his hair in a diligent way ... his eyes, they were different: one was dark brown; in the other, the pupil was so big that you could not see its color, [this was caused by an injury].
 The strangeness of his eyes gave Dostoyevsky some mysterious appearance.
 His face was pale, and it looked unhealthy."

 On 15 February 1867 Dostoevsky married Snitkina in Trinity Cathedral, Saint Petersburg.
 The 7,000 rubles he had earned from Crime and Punishment did not cover their debts, forcing Anna to sell her valuables.
 On 14 April 1867, they began a delayed honeymoon in Germany with the money gained from the sale.
 They stayed in Berlin and visited the Gemäldegalerie Alte Meister in Dresden, where he sought inspiration for his writing.
 They continued their trip through Germany, visiting Frankfurt, Darmstadt, Heidelberg and Karlsruhe.
-They spent five weeks in Baden-Baden, where Dostoevsky had a quarrel with Turgenev and again lost much money at the roulette table.
+They spent five weeks in Baden-Baden, where Dostoevsky had a quarrel with Ivan Turgenev and again lost much money at the roulette table.
 At one point, his wife was reportedly forced to pawn her underwear.
 The couple travelled on to Geneva.